Adolfo Cubas

-Miguel Adolfo Cubas Contreras (born December 2, 1964, in Caracas, Venezuela) is a well known Venezuelan actor.
+Miguel Adolfo Cubas Contreras (born December 2, 1964) is a Venezuelan actor.

 Biography

 Miguel Adolfo Cubas Contreras was born on December 2, 1964, in Caracas, Venezuela.
 He grew up in a conservative family.
 Cubas wanted to become a priest and he attended a Catholic seminar school with that purpose in mind, but he left the school after two years.
 He has admitted that later on as a teenager, he attempted to commit suicide.

 Personal life

 Adolfo Cubas has a daughter who was born in 1987.
 Adolfo Cubas divorced in 1998.
 In 2005, a brain tumor was removed that nearly ended his life.
 Once recovered, he had to endure criticism for having publicly thanked the former president Hugo Chávez for his help because the insurance did not cover the intervention and he could not pay for it, being Chávez the one who had him operated at the Hospital Militar Dr. Carlos Arvelo.
 In 2010, he had a controversy for having had a relationship with Ricky Martin.
 On May 18, 2013, he became the godfather of a girl named Roiderlyn Martínez.